Counseling Psychology Overview

 Graduates from our program have found employment as counseling psychologists in academic settings; university counseling centers; public service settings such as correctional facilities, the military settings, hospitals, Veterans Administration Medical Centers, or Indian Health Services settings; child/adolescent guidance centers; community mental health clinics, rehabilitation centers; family services; and private practice settings.

-The Co-Directors of Training for the Counseling Psychology program are Dr. Carrie Winterowd and Dr. Tom Berry.
+The Director of Training for the Counseling Psychology program is Dr. Carrie Winterowd.

 Philosophy of the Counseling Psychology Program (CPSY)